dhmeghana/M2-EmbSys/Project/1_Requirement/README.md

 *  There is no need for driver while looking for an available space.
 *  	Providing security and safety for the car from theft and damages while parking
 *  	Automatically senses the entry and exit of cars.
-*  	There is a minimal staff requirement if it is used by known parkers.
+*   Minimal staff requirement if it is used by known parkers.